10 Side Effects Of Saw Palmetto To Know Before Using

 A review that looked at 46 studies of saw palmetto found that participants frequently reported a decrease in libido as a side effect of using it.
 Some people have also found that it can cause impotence.5 6

 Tiredness or fatigue is another effect that’s frequently reported by people who use saw palmetto.

 This is another reported side effect of saw palmetto.
 Rhinitis is a condition in which the lining inside your nose becomes inflamed and swollen.
 Your nasal passage gets blocked as a result, stimulating mucus glands in your nose.
 Symptoms typical of this condition include a runny or blocked nose.7 8

 6. Increased Bleeding

-Saw palmetto has blood thinning effects.
+Saw palmetto has blood-thinning effects.
 It can, therefore, reduce the clotting ability of blood and increase your chances of bleeding.
-If are slated for surgery or any dental work, it’s advisable to stop taking saw palmetto at least 2 weeks before the procedure.
+If you are slated for surgery or any dental work, it’s advisable to stop taking saw palmetto at least 2 weeks before the procedure.
 Also, remember to inform your doctor about saw palmetto or any other supplements or medicines you may be using.